Delivery drones held back by wind and rain says UPS CEO

 Delivery Drones Held Back By Wind And Rain Says Ups Ceo

-This photo shows a M2 drone, which was used in test flights in a hospital delivery network.
+This photo shows a Matternet M2 drone, which was used in test flights in a hospital delivery network.

 Transport and logistics company, United Parcel Service has been testing with unmanned aircraft to make deliveries of packages to customers in their UPS Flight Forward program.
 However, this might not mean that the technology is ready to be deployed at a large scale.
 Apart from regulatory restrictions, the CEO of UPS has expressed her concerns about the feasibility of this revolutionary delivery method.